stephdiep/firebase_template/README.md

   ```
   Here, instead of only using ``firebase.initializeApp(firebaseConfig)``, we are only initializing Firebase if there is a window to not overload our application when it is building.
 Then, we are exporting it.

+4. Firebase has been configured and you are ready to start using it in your app! 🎉

 <!-- AUTO-GENERATED-CONTENT:END -->